Skidamek/AutoModpack/README.md

 - I get errors every time I try to download modpack!

-Check if in the server log after start where is a notification about the modpack host launch, there is a correct ip (the ip you are trying connect to the server)
+Check if in the server log after start where is a notification about the modpack host launch, there is a correct ip (the ip you are trying to connect to the server)
 If not change in the config `host_external_ip` to your correct server ip (without port)

 Follow the same process if you have a problem with the local host ip, but to `host_external_ip_for_local_players`